1/23/2019

 Chief Executive Officer

 Well, in terms of timing, obviously if we talk about the timeline to deploy these of 18 to 24 months to get them deployed, if we were to see an increase in the amount of nodes that we're contracting today, we'd be two years away from actually benefiting from the revenue associated with that.
 So in terms of financial results, I think the biggest bottleneck I would point to is the amount of time it takes to get these deployed.
-The hurdles, the regulatory hurdles to get there are significant.
-And the FCC has obviously helped us through their recent order, and it gives some clarity around what the nature of the deployment should look like, and it gives us a path towards working with communities in order to get something in place.
+The regulatory hurdles to get there are significant, and The FCC has obviously helped us through their recent order, and it gives some clarity around what the nature of the deployment should look like, and it gives us a path towards working with communities in order to get something in place.
 But nonetheless, the hurdles are there and the timeline is significant.
 So that's probably the biggest bottleneck.
-Obviously, we think based on everything that we know and what we're seeing around 5G, we think the opportunities for small cells is very likely to increase over time.
+Obviously, we think, based on everything that we know and what we're seeing around 5G, we think the opportunities for small cells is is very likely to increase over time.
 And so to the extent that the overall demand for small cells increase, that is certainly a gating item currently in terms of what the cap on what our opportunity is.
 And over time, we think the opportunity is going to grow.
 But specific to financial results, it would be the timeline currently that it takes between when it's contracted and when we can get it on air.

 speaker